-The rash of new communities created unprecedented challenges for the growing city, as conflicts between City departments made progress in any direction difficult.
-City work crews regularly inflicted damage along freshly planted boulevards, digging them up to access underground utilities.
-Maturing poplar tree roots wreaked havoc on buried waterlines and sewer pipes.
-The Land department and the Parks department engaged in regular debate over who was responsible for what property where.
+CALGARY, CORPORATE RECORD ALA CR-92-005-020 CHIVES NA-5654-62 ges for the growing city, as conflicts between City departments made progress in any direction difficult.
+City work crews regularly inflicted damage along freshly planted Calgary's boundaries had remained untouched since 1911, but the economic growth and prosperity in the area during the postboulevards, digging them up to access underground utilities.
+Maturing poplar tree roots wreaked havoc on buried waterlines war years would change everything - a and sewer pipes.
+The Land department and total of 20 times.
+And as Calgary nearly douthe Parks department engaged in regular bled in area, its population more than debate over who was responsible for what quadrupled, from about 100,000 in 1947 property where.